 Southwold Primary is experiencing issues to an area of its roof.
-The school has tried to manage this over the last few months by paying for several patch repairs.
-The problems to the area are now escalating and becoming unmanageable.
-There is water ingress into the main hall and some adjacent rooms.
-We have engaged a SCAPE framework contractor who has provided a feasibility cost to rectify the problems and we are seeking approval at Executive Board June 2022 to fund this work.
+This is part of a multiyear programme to replace the school roof.
+The roof above the main hall and some adjacent rooms was replaced in the summer of 2022, the works this summer will be the second phase.
+We have engaged a SCAPE framework contractor who has provided a feasibility cost to rectify the problems and we are seeking approval at Executive Board May 2023 to fund this work.